 Before interviews commenced, patients were asked their permission for the conversations to be recorded via digital recorder.
 Field notes were taken immediately after each interview.
 The interview was transcribed immediately after finishing each interview.
 Only after transcribing one interview did the researchers move on to conduct the next.
 Before participating in the study, participants were provided with information and were asked to give their informed consent.
-Researchers explained that participation was completely voluntary, that participants' data would remain confidential and that they had the right to withdraw from participation at any time during the study.
+Researchers explained that participation was conjugately voluntary, that participants' data would remain confidential and that they be did the right to withdraw from participation at any time during the study.
 A semi-structured interview guide was created based on the HBM model and reviewed by experts in foot care, wound care and diabetes.
-Corrections were pilot tested on 10 patients before use in the study.
+Corrections were made in line with their recommendations.
+The questions were libit tested on 10 patients before use in the study.
 The results of the pilot study have not been included in the analysis.
 The interview contained questions relating to perceived susceptibility, perceived severity, perceived benefits, perceived barriers, cues to action and self-efficacy as follows: